dayseanm04/Enterprise-Windows-AD-and-Server-Administration-Project/09-Troubleshooting/01-Network-Issues/02-Troubleshooting-Joining-a-Computer-to-an-AD-Domain.md

 ---

-## Problem 1: Active Directory Domain Controller Could Not Be Reached
+## Problem 1: Active Directory Domain Controller Could Not Be Contact

+### What I Seen
+* When attempting to join the domain via System Properties, an error dialog displays: *"An Active Directory Domain Controller (AD DC) for the domain 'corp.oaktowncs.com' could not be contacted."*
+* Clicked details shows: `The error was: "DNS name does not exist." (error code 0x0000232B RCODE_NAME_ERROR)`.
+* The network query failed to find the service location (SRV) record for `_ldap._tcp.dc._msdcs.corp.oaktowncs.com`.

+*